vlang/v/doc/docs.md

 ```

 If you need the value to be modified outside the function, use a reference.
-**Warning**: _you need to make sure the reference is always valid,
-otherwise this can result in undefined behavior._

 ```v oksyntax
 mut i := 0